 Hi there!
-Kelsey dropping by today to share the recipe for a sumptuous mushroom tart that pairs perfectly with Kendall-Jackson Grand Reserve Pinot Noir.
+Today we're sharing a sumptuous mushroom tart that pairs perfectly with our Kendall-Jackson Grand Reserve Pinot Noir.
 This meal is endlessly adaptable and can be made into a pie with traditional pie crust, or molded in a free-form galette.
-I love how pre-made puff pastry lends a bit of flaky texture to a creamy, comforting filling – plus, who doesn’t like a kitchen shortcut here and there?
+We love how pre-made puff pastry lends a bit of flaky texture to a creamy, comforting filling – plus, who doesn’t like a kitchen shortcut here and there?
 Happy cooking!

 - 3 lbs variety fresh mushrooms such as shitake, cremeni, portabella, and oyster

 - 5-6 sheets puff pastry